pts/pts-tinype/README.txt

   Win32s.
 It's a GUI application, it uses MessageBox, loading it from USER32.DLL with LoadLibraryA.
 Built with OpenWatcom V2 owcc from a .c source and has SubsystemVersion 3.10 for Windows NT 3.1 compatibility.
+* hh4t.golden.exe (610 bytes): It's an optimized NASM reimplementation of hh3tg.exe.
+It could be optimized further by directly importing user32.dll (instead of with LoadLibraryA.
+It works on Windows NT 3.1 ...
+Windows 10 and Win32s.
+It's a GUI application, it uses MessageBox, loading it from USER32.DLL with LoadLibraryA.
 * hh6a.golden.exe (1536 bytes); Same as hh3tf.golden.exe, but reimplmented
   in NASM.
 * hh6b.golden.exe (1024 bytes): Like hh6a.golden.exe, but smaller, because